steltenpower/earbudsUsabilityWithSmartPhone/README.md

 phone (case) that holds and charges the earbuds and answers the call when taking them out
 ![](https://repository-images.githubusercontent.com/150906773/e6274d00-bc46-11eb-9dc7-7081815ed210)
-Already realized variation: https://mobile.twitter.com/LanceUlanoff/status/1214645369084116992
+Already realized variation: https://mobile.twitter.com/LanceUlanoff/status/1214645369084116992 Wearbuds from Aipower.
+The smartwatch is a case and charger.

 BTW: for answering the phone call without earbuds, an idea: touch screen IN the middle answers, touch screen near the sides denies it.